Brand Name: Plavix

 Recent heart attack (Myocardial Infarction [MI]), Stroke, or Established Peripheral Arterial Disease

-- 75 mg orally once/day without a loading dose; recommended as alternative to aspirin or concomitantly with aspirin if patient not at increased risk for bleeding but at high risk for cardiovascular disease
+- 75 mg orally once/day without a loading dose; recommended as an alternative to aspirin or concomitantly with aspirin if patient not at increased risk for bleeding but high risk for cardiovascular disease

 Coronary Artery Disease